cdeschenes/Missing-Popular-Albums/README.md

 # Missing Popular Albums

 Locate the single most popular album or EP missing from your music library for every artist you already own.
-The script scans your collection, calls the Last.fm API for playcount-ranked releases, and renders a dark-themed HTML report with high-res artwork, quick links, and copy-to-clipboard shortcuts.
+The script scans your collection, calls the Last.fm API for playcount-ranked releases, and renders a HTML report with high-res artwork, quick links, and copy-to-clipboard shortcuts.

 ## Install Dependencies